 Adding a New Format

-Several steps are required to add support for a new file format.
-To demonstrate, imagine adding support for a format called jingle which conventionally uses a file extension of jgl.
+To demonstrate this process, imagine adding support for a format called jingle which conventionally uses a file extension of jgl.

 Adding a New IO Module